giantswarm/gitops-template/docs/add_wc_environments.md

 For example, for multiple data centers, we recommend putting region specific configuration into `/bases/environments/regions` folder and under there create `ap-east-1`, `eu-central-1` and `us-west-2` folders.

-Once your environment templates are ready, you can use them to create new clusters by placing cluster definitions in in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters]( /management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)
+Once your environment templates are ready, you can use them to create new clusters by placing cluster definitions in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters]( /management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)